Functional Medicine Collaboration at UWS

 Graduate Certificate

-Current clinicians and health professionals with functional medicine careers with an existing master’s or doctoral degree who have a specific focus may find the graduate certificate program well-suited to their need for a faster path to completing their education.
+Current clinicians and health professionals pursuing functional medicine careers with an existing master’s or doctoral degree who have a specific focus may find the graduate certificate program well-suited to their need for a faster path to completing their education.

 Licensure